On this page

 LC EAL peers are trained, skilled, and friendly student volunteers who are able to provide conversational English language support to students for whom English is a second or additional language.

-Cayley is a third-year anthropology student.
+Cayley is a third-year health science student.
 In her spare time, Cayley loves doing anything outside and caring for her plants.
 She enjoys sports and is especially involved in lacrosse.
 As an EAL peer educator, Cayley is excited to create an inclusive and comfortable environment for her peers to succeed in.

-Jasjit is a second-year Behavioural Neuroscience major.
+Jasjit is a Behavioural Neuroscience major.
 In her free time, she enjoys reading, swimming, and playing golf.
 As an EAL Peer Educator, she hopes to help students build confidence in their English language skills.

 Khushi is a third-year Biomedical Physiology major and Biological Sciences minor.
 She is fluent in English, Punjabi, and Hindi.
 She is intermediate in French and is interested in learning other languages as well.
 Outside of school, she volunteers at a long-term care facility, as a first aid responder, and in many other positions in the community.
 Her hobbies include practicing Taekwondo, watching movies and shows, and playing with her pets.

-Noah is a first-year graduate student in Sociology.
+Noah is a graduate student in Sociology.
 He enjoys volunteering, meeting new people, board-gaming, cycling and reading.
 Raised in the culturally diverse backdrop of Singapore and shaped by the nation's bilingual policy, Noah keenly understands the difficulty of learning multiple languages.
 A long-time EAL Peer Educator, he hopes to both ease and enliven the language journey of students and peers.

-Zaeema is a fourth-year Kinesiology student.
+Zaeema is a fifth-year Kinesiology student.
 In her spare time, she enjoys volunteering, reading, and baking.
 Zaeema also loves learning new languages and can speak fluent Urdu, Punjabi, and Hindi.
 Her aim as an EAL peer educator is to create a welcoming and engaging environment to better support her peers.

 SLC Writing and Learning Peers